DAM

 the normal execution of the innate immune response of the host organism, the

 host's first line of defense against infection."
-Bacteria DO NOT have an innate
+This is the wrong level of

-reason: 'CRITICAL SEMANTIC ERROR: Bacteriophage T4 infects Escherichia coli, a
+immune-response suppression.
+Bacteriophage T4 infects Escherichia coli, and

 supported_by: